 Lindsey Alexander: I resist telling readers what a book’s about, especially with poetry, which would necessitate dictating themes.
 But I will tell you some of what’s in it.

 Yeats said poetry’s an “argument with the self.”
-In Impostor from the Future, it’s more like feuds.
+In Rodeo in Reverse, it’s more like feuds.
 Good Me and Bad Me (two characters in the book) squabble, duel, and hold fast to each other, for starters.
 Lovers and spouses and homesteaders and adventurers and Tiny Me and real-sized me duke it out, too.